COVID Vaccine Alert: Immediate sign-ups at many KC metro CVS locations

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 5:54 a.m.
-Friday, our team of content producers have found immediate openings for multiple days this weekend and next week at CVS locations in Kansas City, KCK, Prairie Village, Grandview, North KC, Leavenworth and Lawrence.
+As of 6:37 a.m.
+Monday, our team of content producers have found immediate openings for multiple days this week at CVS locations in Kansas City, KCK, Grandview, North KC, Lee's Summit, Leavenworth and Lawrence.

 Click here to go to the registration page and search for the appropriate city or ZIP code.